AvolitesLtd/TitanManual/docs/patching/fixture-personality-options.md

 5. Use the softkeys to select which attributes are to be set, then select upper or lower limit.

-6. Input a percentage value for the limit value, or press \[Set To Current Value\].
+6. Input a percentage value for the limit value, or press <Keys.SoftKey>Set To Current Value</Keys.SoftKey>.
 To remove a limit press <Keys.SoftKey>Remove Limit</Keys.SoftKey>.

 7. Press <Keys.HardKey>Exit</Keys.HardKey> when finished.